drsarutobi8/studentgrade/README.md

 > ./gradlew :studentServer:dockerRun

-Please make sure you see the log as following message to make sure the server is successfully initialized (> 5 min on my machine)
+Please confirm the following log message to make sure the server is successfully initialized (> 5 min on my machine)

 > 2021-07-20 22:31:39 0 [Note] mysqld: ready for connections.